boom-army/docs/content/en/docs/prologue/1303/index.md

 toc: true
 ---

-There are 1303 NFTs in total in existance, and they will receive a 1303 split share of 20% of our Market Place fees in perpetuity.
+There are 1303 NFTs in total in existance, and they will receive a 1303 split share of 13.03% of our Market Place fee profits in perpetuity.
 They were minted on [app.boom.army](https://app.boom.army) during the month of February 2022.

 ![Boom mint](boom-mint.png)

 ## 1303 NFT Benefits

-- 1303 split share of 20% of our Market Place fees in perpetuity
+- 1303 split share of 13.03% of our Market Place fee profits in perpetuity
 - First on platform Community DAO channel
 - Bragging rights of being the first members on the first Solana Social platform